nextras/orm/docs/config-nette.md

 }
 ```

-Repositories are registered also with their names that are generated from the repository classname.
-If you want a different behavior, you may override `DIRepositoryFinder::getRepositoryName()` method.
+Repositories are also registered with their names that are generated from the repository classname.
+If you want different behavior, you may override the `DIRepositoryFinder::getRepositoryName()` method.

 #### Customizations